Jon McIsaac

-Jon McIsaac (born c.1983) is a referee in the National Hockey League.
+Jon McIsaac (born November 25, 1983) is a Canadian referee in the National Hockey League.
+He officiated his first game during the 2013–14 NHL season and wears uniform number 2.
+As of the start of the 2024–25 season, he has refereed 564 regular season games and 37 Stanley Cup playoff games.

 A resident of Truro, Nova Scotia, McIsaac officiated at the 2003 Canada Winter Games held in Bathurst, New Brunswick.
 At 25, he was officiating professional games in the Central Hockey League.